goncedillo/check-server-cli/README.md

 # Check Server CLI

-> A CLI tool for checking out the readyness of a server.
-It is useful when are consuming an API or service which has different environments and you are not sure about its availability.
+> A CLI tool for checking out the servers availability.
+It is useful when are consuming an API or service which has different environments and you are not sure about its readiness.

 ## Dependencies